-3. Forecasting models
+3 Forecasting Models

-All of the models which we consider are estimated using the Stock and Watson (2003) database, collected at the quarterly frequency and updated its last available value in January 2011.
-The variables are asset prices, measures of real economic activity, wages and prices, and money.
-We follow Stock and Watson (2003) and transform the data in order to eliminate stochastic or deterministic trends, as well as seasonality.
-For example, all of the variables that represent rates are considered in levels, while the rest are considered in natural logarithmic differences.
+All the models we consider are estimated using the Stock and Watson (2003) database collected at the quarterly frequency and updated up to January 2011.
+These variables are asset prices, measures of real economic activity, wages and prices, and money.
+We follow Stock and Watson (2003) and transform the data to eliminate stochastic or deterministic trends, as well as seasonality.
+For example, all the variables that represent rates are considered in levels, while the rest are considered in natural logarithmic differences.
 For a detailed description of the variables we consider and their respective transformations, see Table 1.
 The variables are in percentage points, and the growth rates have been annualized.
-The earliest starting point of the sample that we consider is January 1959, although several series have later starting dates due to data availability constraints.
+The earliest starting point of the sample that we consider is January 1959, although several series have a later starting date due to data availability constraints.
 We use a fixed rolling window estimation scheme with a window size of 40 observations.
-For simplicity, when describing the models below, we omit the time-subscript that would be appropriate, given the time-varying nature of the parameters introduced by the rolling window estimation.
+For simplicity, when describing the models below, we omit the time-subscript that would be appropriate given the time-varying nature of the parameters introduced by the rolling window estimation.